jppo/OSSEC-GUI/README.md

 - Amcharts for tracing graphs (as Analogi and OSSEC-WUI) : https://www.amcharts.com
 - PHP AUTH from Delight-im for managing authentication : https://github.com/delight-im/PHP-Auth

+It is possible to disable authentication.

-To use it you must install :
+To use OSSEC-GUI you must install :
-- A Web server with PHP enabled (Tested with Apache 2.4.25 on a Debian Stretch)
+- A Web server with PHP enabled (Tested with Apache 2.4.25 on a Debian Stretch) with, at least : php7 curl php7 json php7 mbstring php7 mysql php7 xml
 - A Mysql database (tested with Mysql 5.7 and Mariadb 10.3).